Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Patient receiving scaling and root planing periodontal therapy

 Scaling and root planing are sometimes collectively referred to as deep cleaning.
-Unlike regular cleaning, deep cleaning largely focuses on removing plaque, tartar, and bacteria from the periodontal pockets around your teeth.
-Scaling is the process of getting rid of these harmful substances while root planing is smoothing the surfaces of the tooth roots so that bacteria don’t build up on them as easily in the future.
-The goal is to treat the current infection while also lowering the risk of a new one occurring.
+Unlike regular cleaning, this deep cleaning removes plaque, tartar, and bacteria from the gum pockets around your teeth.
+Scaling gets rid of these harmful substances, while root planing smooths your tooth roots so bacteria don’t build on them in the future.
+These two steps treat the current infection while also lowering your risk of a new one.

 Do I Need Scaling & Root Planing?